Latest Cartiva Implants Lawsuit Update 2023

 - Violation of the Subchondral Plate - The subchondral plate is the hard bone found underlying the cartilage on both the head and the base of the 1st metatarsal.
 The subchondral bone is essential in the management of load applied to the first metatarsal head.
 Although the 1st metatarsal phalangeal joint (big toe joint) has always been referred to as a non-weight bearing joint, significant load is applied to the head of the first metatarsal with gait.
 Loss of the support of the subchondral plate with no alternative means of support places the Cartiva Implant into the soft metaphyseal bone and is prone to impaction failure.

 - Lack of Osteointegration - Osteointegration, or ingrowth of bone into the implant, is as an essential aspect of implant stability.
-This mechanism has been found to be lacking with the Cartiva implant.
+This mechanism is lacking with the Cartiva implant.

-- Placement in Bone Too Soft for Support - How much load can the Cartiva Implant carry without mechanical failure?
-There is long-term data related to implant viability and integrity, but what the data has missed is a simple relationship: over the 20 or so year lifetime of the implant, what is the force applied to the implant and how supportive is the metaphyseal bone?
+- Placement in Bone Too Soft for Support - How many loads can the Cartiva Implant carry without mechanical failure?
+There is long-term data related to implant viability and integrity, but what the data has missed is a simple relationship: over the 20 or so-year lifetime of the implant, what is the force applied to the implant and how supportive is the metaphyseal bone?
 This may be the key design failure in that the supporting bone is too weak to provide meaningful, long-term support to resist the load applied to the implant.

-What Compensation Could I Be Awarded in a Cartiva Implant Lawsuit?
+What Compensation Could I Be Awarded in a Cartiva Lawsuit?

-By filing a lawsuit against the manufacturer of Cartiva implants, patients could seek compensation for many costs and losses associated with the toe implant, including:
+By filing a lawsuit against the manufacturer of Cartiva implants, patients could seek compensation for any costs and losses associated with the toe implant, including:

 - Medical costs - This may include corrective procedures, therapies, medications, and other medical needs following an adverse outcome with a Cartiva toe implant.

-- Income losses - People with substantial pain or lost mobility in the big toe may be unable to earn their usual income and may be seeking Caritva implant cases.
+- Income losses - People with substantial pain or lost mobility in the big toe may be unable to earn their usual income and may be seeking Cartiva implant cases.

 - Intangible losses - Suffering serious pain or lost function in the toe could impact patients’ quality of life.
 Damages could be recoverable for pain and suffering, depression, and other non-financial losses.